-Yes, if your dog is scared of fireworks or thunder it is OK to give a dose of Benadryl to help calm your dog’s nerves.
+Yes, Benadryl can help a dog feel calm if he’s scared of fireworks or thunder.
+It is OK to give a dose of Benadryl to your dog to help him feel more relaxed.
 (More on the proper dosing below.)

-Obviously, you should consult with your dog’s veterinarian before trying any type of medication to make sure it’s OK for your unique dog.
+Obviously, you should consult with your dog’s veterinarian before trying any type of medication, including Benadryl, to make sure it’s OK for your unique dog.

 Benadryl can “gently calm a pet with mild to moderate storm anxiety,” said Dr. Danel Grimmett, a veterinarian with Sunset Veterinary Clinic in Edmond, Okla.